 The UK’s Financial Conduct Authority (FCA) has made it clear that the publication of LIBOR, the London Interbank Offered Rate, will cease.
 LIBOR, a benchmark interest rate at which major global banks lend to one another in the interbank market, is underpinning over $200 trillion USD of financial contracts.
 With the approaching end to LIBOR as an interest rate index, financial institutions and individuals or entities with loans that could be impacted need to understand what this change means in order to limit disruption and mitigate risk.

-On 5 de marzo, the ICE Benchmark Administration, the benchmark administrator for LIBOR (IBA), and the UK Financial Conduct Authority, the regulatory supervisor of the IBA (FCA), the dates after which all 35 LIBOR settings will either cease to be provided or will no longer be representative.
-This confirmation was expected following a similar 30 de noviembre by the Federal Reserve Board around the proposed cessation dates and provides certainty regarding when LIBOR rates will no longer be available.
+On 5 de marzo de 2021, the ICE Benchmark Administration, the benchmark administrator for LIBOR (IBA), and the UK Financial Conduct Authority, the regulatory supervisor of the IBA (FCA), announced the dates after which all 35 LIBOR settings will either cease to be provided or will no longer be representative.
+This confirmation followed a similar 30 de noviembre statement by the Federal Reserve Board around the proposed cessation dates and provides certainty regarding when LIBOR rates will no longer be available.

 The Federal Reserve Board, Federal Deposit Insurance Corporation and Office of the Comptroller of the Currency previously issued guidance encouraging banks to stop entering new USD LIBOR contracts as soon as practicable, but no later than 31 de diciembre de 2021.
 Further, regulators have directed banks that any new lending or derivatives contracts entered into during 2021 should utilize an alternative index rate or include fallback language that clearly defines an alternative index rate following the discontinuing of LIBOR.
 PNC has the ability to issue new loans and swaps using rates other than LIBOR.